dmaus2018/phorm/README.md

 # News and noteworthy

+* 2024-12-05
+    * the new configuration property `valsvc.api.response.log.payload` can be used to disable logging of the result JSON
+    * Added support for German ZuGFERD XML invoices
+* 2024-12-03
-2024-12-03 - the new configuration property "valsvc.api.response.onfailure.http400" can be used to disable returning HTTP 400 on validation failure
+    * the new configuration property `valsvc.api.response.onfailure.http400` can be used to disable returning HTTP 400 on validation failure
+* 2024-09-17
-2024-09-17 - updated to phive v10 and ph-diver v3
+    * updated to phive v10 and ph-diver v3
+* 2024-05-23
-2024-05-23 - added UBL.BE rules as well
+    * added UBL.BE rules as well
+* 2024-01-10
-2024-01-10 - added XRechnung rules as well
+    * added XRechnung rules as well